Sayed94h/hack-my-future/what-I-think-about-coding.md

 #### You will love programming when you build something that makes life easy

-# But it is still not interesting to me 😀😂😂
+# But it is still not interesting to me 😀😂😂 maybe strange!

 ## Keep these words at the back of your head!
 #### Build, Create, enjoy, interesting, solving, useful, easy, benefits, advantages, ...